wp-plugins/nextgen-facebook/readme.txt

 = 6.8 =

 Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields (Pro version).

-= 6.7.4.2 =

-Fixed relative path to (upcoming) language files, and detection / removal of old social buttons stylesheet.